A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data: Introduction

-The fully probabilistic, generative nature of the LTN model allows it to be used either as a standalone model or embedded into more sophisticated hierarchical models.
-With the PG augmentation, LTN has conjugate (hyper)priors and thus maintains full conjugacy even in the presence of additional hierarchical modeling on the mean and covariance, and thus avoids expensive numerical integration as required by DTM.
-Moreover, the multivariate Gaussian aspect of the model allows common assumptions for effective inference on high-dimensional data, such as those based on sparsity and low-rank assumptions in the covariance structure, to be readily incorporated while maintaining the computational ease.
+The fully probabilistic, generative nature of LTN allows it to be either used as a standalone model or embedded into more sophisticated models to accomplish both supervised and unsupervised goals.
+The latent multivariate Gaussian formulation allows common modeling and computational techniques for high-dimensional data, such as those based on sparsity and low-rank assumptions on the covariance structure imposed by various types of regularization, to be readily incorporated into LTN while maintaining the computational ease.